akka/alpakka/docs/src/main/paradox/sqs.md

 ### Message processing with acknowledgement

-`SqsAckSink` provides possibility to acknowledge (delete) or postpone a message.
+`SqsAckSink` provides possibility to acknowledge (delete), ignore, or postpone a message.

 Your flow must decide which action to take and push it with message:

  - `Delete` - delete message from the queue
+ - `Ignore` - ignore the message and let it reappear in the queue after visibility timeout
  - `ChangeMessageVisibility(visibility: Int)` - can be used to postpone a message, or make the message immediately visible to other consumers.
 See [official documentation](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html) for more details.